Assisted Living vs. Hospice

 Our free housing and care finder uses your unique needs to curate a list of the best options in your area.

 First, let’s talk about hospice.
-This form of care is for people at any age who face a terminal illness.
-The expectation is to live up to another six months.
+This form of care is for people who face a terminal illness and are expected to live up to six months.
 The focus of hospice care is mostly to provide high-quality relief for pain, compassionate nurturing for emotional needs, and authoritative support for spiritual matters.
-Hospice care helps people finish their lives with comfort and dignity.
+Hospice care helps people live out their lives with comfort and dignity.

-Hospice care uses a team-oriented approach to deliver the best expertise for the different areas of need: medical, emotional, and spiritual.
-The team might include doctors, nurses, therapists, counselors, and clergy who are available around the clock, seven days a week, so professional help is always there when needed.
+Hospice care uses a team-oriented approach to deliver the best expertise for different areas of need: medical, emotional, and spiritual.
+The team may include doctors, nurses, therapists, counselors, and clergy who are available around the clock, seven days a week.
+Professional help is always there when needed.

-A family member will usually be the point person on that hospice team and all decisions funnel through that family leader to support their loved one.
-Family caregivers also receive support and coaching on how to care for their loved one (and themselves) because that role can be tremendously draining and often overwhelming.
+A family member will usually be the point person for that hospice team and all decisions funnel through that family leader to support their loved one.
+Family caregivers also receive support and coaching on how to care for their loved one (and themselves) because the caregiving role can be tremendously draining and often overwhelming.

-A specific list of hospice care services include:
+Here's a list of hospice care services that are typically included:

 • Relief of pain and discomfort from illness symptoms

-• Quality council on spiritual beliefs about life and the afterlife
+• Counsel on spiritual beliefs about life and the afterlife

 • Help with medication dosing and schedules